JonathanDelaney/TryTrickThatThough/README.md

 ## About

-This webapp is the first ever flask/jinja game and the only representation of 4d tic-tac-toe on one board.
+Having looked online for examples of flask games, none could be found so I decided to see if I could programme one myself, without the use of JS.
+This webapp is possibly the only example of a flask/jinja game and the only representation of 4d tic-tac-toe on one board.
 This 'look mom, no JS!' website is an example of what can be done to create front-end interactivity with just html, css and python with flask.
-The game uses innovative methods, to solve for win scenarios and (dumb) computer opposition, which allow for online mutliplayer playing that I plan to implement in the future using a rest-api.
+The game uses innovative methods, to solve for win scenarios and create, dumb, computer opposition.
+In the future I plan to use this method to allow for online mutliplayer playing, implemented using a rest-api.

 ## User Stories

 - The Avid Gamer

   - I expect to be able to have an engrossing experience gaming.
-  - I expect the website to allow me to play quickly and easily with little loading/buffering.
+  - The website should allow me to play quickly and easily with little loading/buffering.
   - I expect there to be a competetive element and for there to be a learning curve and a difficulty that requires surpassing.

 - The Casual Gamer

   - I expect to be able to play quickly and easily as a priority.
-  - I expect that the game can have an intermediate difficulty and an easy option.
+  - The game should have an intermediate difficulty and an easy option.
   - I expect to be engaged and kept interested while I waste some time playing the game.

 - A Younger, Older or Noob Gamer

-  - I expect it to be clear and easy to use and understand.
+  - The website should be clear and easy to use and understand.
   - I expect there to be a community of players and administrators to provide feedback about the game.
-  - I expect there to be instructions on how to use the gamew and they should be thurough.
+  - There should be instructions on how to use the game and they should be thurough.
   - I expect to be given an easy playing option.

 ## Design and Creation